Polyphony Digital

-Polyphony Digital is an internal Japanese first-party video game development studio for PlayStation Studios.
-Originally a development group within Sony Computer Entertainment known as Polys Entertainment, after the success of Gran Turismo in Japan, they were granted greater autonomy and their name changed to Polyphony Digital.
+Polyphony Digital Inc. is an internal Japanese first-party video game development studio for PlayStation Studios.
+Originally a development group within Sony Computer Entertainment's Japan Studio known as Polys Entertainment, after the success of Gran Turismo in Japan, they were granted greater autonomy, reestablished as an individual company and renamed themselves Polyphony Digital.
 It currently has four studios: two studios in Japan, one studio in the Netherlands, and another one in the United States.

 Company overview

 The studio is best known for the Gran Turismo racing game series.
 Led by Kazunori Yamauchi, Gran Turismo became the most successful racing series for the PlayStation, PlayStation 2 and PlayStation 3.
 The Gran Turismo series is designed to be a realistic driving simulator, offering realistic driving physics.
 In 2006, Polyphony released Tourist Trophy, in an attempt to bring the realism of Gran Turismo to motorcycle racing.